-Business travel : German companies dare less China
+Business travel: German companies dare less China

 The airlines themselves do not want to comment on the consequences of the possible rethink.
 "We do not want to speculate," Lufthansa informs.
 In principle, however, it is currently the case that wherever the borders open again, the demand for flights is very high.
 Lufthansa apparently expects such an increase for China as well, should the regime decide to ease entry restrictions.

 Other airlines would be affected as well.
-Before COVID-19, for example, Finnair was quite popular with corporate customers – because of the large number of cities served and the shorter flight time due to Helsinki's geographical location.
+Before Covid-19, for example, Finnair was quite popular with corporate customers – because of the large number of cities served and the shorter flight time due to Helsinki's geographical location.
 However, this weighty plus has already come to an end with the Russian overflight ban.
 The Finns already need a completely new business model.

 Lufthansa & Co can hope for two things: first, that the decoupling will not happen overnight, and second, that some companies will continue to invest massively in China because they make good profits there.